f3mshep/ruby_markovify/README.md

 # Markovite

-Markovite is simple, but powerful markov chain generator that is designed to be hackable to your heart's delight.
-You can use this gem to generate official looking text with some training text AKA a corpus.
+Markovite, a markov chain generator that is simple to use and easy to hack.
+You can use this gem to generate random text using a corpus.

 ## Installation